nioinnovation/brunchy/app/blog/20160323-hosting-static-sites.static.md

 brunch build --production
 ```

 5. Publish your build to S3 - Add a post-build action to publish build artifacts to an S3 bucket.
 The source files to copy is probably going to be the `public` folder that brunch creates, you can select that folder by entering this for "Source" `public/**/*`.
 Your destination bucket is the name of the bucket you created earlier. e.g. `design.n.io`.
+The bucket region should be set to `us-east-1`.

 6. Save your project and build your job.